isantospardo/kubespray/contrib/terraform/openstack/README.md

 - Size of the non-ephemeral volumes to be attached to store the GlusterFS bricks
 - Other properties related to provisioning the hosts

-Even if you are using Flatcar Container Linux by Kinvolk for your cluster, you will still need the GlusterFS VMs to be based on either Debian or RedHat based images.
+Even if you are using Flatcar for your cluster, you will still need the GlusterFS VMs to be based on either Debian or RedHat based images.
-Flatcar Container Linux by Kinvolk cannot serve GlusterFS, but can connect to it through binaries available on hyperkube v1.4.3_coreos.0 or higher.
+Flatcar cannot serve GlusterFS, but can connect to it through binaries available on hyperkube v1.4.3_coreos.0 or higher.

 ## Requirements